 Common Types of Treatment Options

-There are several ways to combat addiction with opiate treatment.
+There are several ways to combat addiction to opiate treatment.
 Many of the methods listed below are often used in conjunction with each other as part of a patient’s individualized treatment plan.
 It’s best to consult with a medical professional on what program will benefit the patient the most.

-Medication Assisted Treatment (MAT) is a popular option to treat opiate addiction, if sufficient funding exists.
+Medication-Assisted Treatment (MAT) is a popular option to treat opiate addiction if sufficient funding exists.
 The three most common substances prescribed to combat opiate addiction are buprenorphine, methadone, and naltrexone.
 Ask your doctor what may be right for you.

 Methadone is commonly seen as the most popular option.
 It is a long-lasting drug that activates opioid receptors.
 It has been known to reduce drug dependency while eliminating withdrawal symptoms.
 Although opioid receptors are activated, the patient will feel no sense of euphoria from its use.